 Symbolism & Minimalism Instead of Realism

-There are multiple logo design trends related to simplifying logos and minimalism — and probably this one is the most illustrative of all.
+There are multiple logo design trends related to simplifying logos and minimalism — probably this one is the most illustrative of all.
 Every one of us has in mind the brand logos created as a genuine piece of art.
-Animals, florals, mythical objects and creatures, coats of arms — inside the logo, they demonstrate mastership and fascinating attention to detail.
-True, such logos really look striking (as long as the image is high-quality, of course), but they lose other types of logos from the point of responsive design.
+Animals, florals, mythical objects, creatures, coats of arms — inside the logo, they demonstrate mastership and fascinating attention to detail.
+True, such logos look striking (as long as the image is high-quality, of course), but they lose other types of logos from the point of responsive design.

-Realistic logomarks are pretty cumbersome and inconvenient, especially when placed on smaller screens or compact business cards.
+Realistic logomarks are cumbersome and inconvenient, especially when placed on smaller screens or compact business cards.
 And here come the simplified versions or brand new minimalist logos, which save lots of designers’ time and effort.
 They make it possible to create a single logo design that will look well everywhere — or it will be less tricky to divide it into separate elements.
 Mainly, this logo trend isn’t about visual beauty and style but convenience.
 A symbol-based logo is far more flexible, and its delicate appearance is a bonus, not an end in itself.

 Typography With a Twist

-It took two years for logo designers to look at fancily-drawn letters and see how they could use them in projects.
+It took two years for logo designers to look at fancily drawn letters and see how they could use them in projects.
 In fact, it was the same as with vintage logos.
 It all began with concepts, where creative minds played with the most outrageous types, color combinations, patterns, and graphics.
 Then followed the entrepreneurs who are always the first to try something new: hipster cosmetics brands, breweries, and street food.
-Then something impossible happened: Nucao, a German chocolate brand, switched from an understandable and highly legible sans serif logo to one featuring an experiments type.
+Then something impossible happened: last year, Nucao, a German chocolate brand, switched from an understandable and highly legible sans serif logo to one featuring an experiments type.
 I knew it was a milestone.